top of page

 Wausau East High School Artist-in-resident

-I was awarded a Reach for the Stars grant from the Wausau School Foundation in January of 2015.
-With the support from the grant I worked as an artist-in-residence with my former high school art teacher and his Wausau East Sculpture class from April 20th - May 20th.
+In January 2015, I was awarded a Reach for the Stars grant from the Wausau School Foundation.
+With this generous support, I had the opportunity to serve as an artist-in-residence alongside my former high school art teacher and his Wausau East Sculpture class from April 20th to May 20th.

-Throughout the workshop students learned how to work collaboratively and create cast metal sculpture to be permanently installed on school grounds.
-Students experienced the important role of an artist in our community, team building, and the process of developing an idea from a concept to completion.
+During the workshop, students engaged in collaborative efforts to create cast metal sculptures that would be permanently installed on the school grounds.
+They gained valuable insights into the role of an artist in our community, experienced team building, and learned the entire process of transforming an idea from concept to completion.

-Each student created their own relief carved into sand tile molds and assisted with the live aluminum pour demonstration during C.A.F.E.
-2015 in front of school.
-The final work was unveiled and dedicated at C.A.F.E.
+Each student crafted their own relief design in sand tile molds and participated in a live aluminum pour demonstration at C.A.F.E.
+2015, held in front of the school.
+The culmination of their hard work was celebrated with the unveiling and dedication of the final sculpture at C.A.F.E.
 2016.